-We have established an audit committee, a compensation committee and a corporate governance and nominating committee, each composed entirely of independent directors.
+We have established an audit committee, a compensation committee and a nominating committee, each composed entirely of independent directors.
 The audit committee reviews our internal accounting procedures and reports to the board of directors with respect to other auditing and accounting matters, including the selection of our independent auditors, the scope of annual audits, fees and the performance of our independent auditors.
 The audit committee consists of Charles Z. Fedak, Carl D. Covitz and Ronald Lossett, the chair of the committee.
 The compensation committee reviews and recommends to the board of directors the salaries, benefits and stock option grants for our executive officers.
 The compensation committee also administers our stock option and other employee benefit plans.
 The compensation committee consists of Ms. Romney, Mr. Lossett and Mr. Fedak, the chair of the committee.
-The corporate governance and nominating committee develops and oversees corporate governance processes and nominates candidates for election to the board of directors.
-The corporate governance and nominating committee consists of Mr. Lossett, Mr. Fedak and Ms. Romney, the chair of the committee.
+The nominating committee nominates candidates for election to the board of directors.
+The nominating committee consists of Mr. Lossett, Mr. Fedak and Ms. Romney, the chair of the committee.

-Classes of Directors
+Classes Of Directors

-We have approved a provision in our certificate of incorporation that will divide our board of directors into three classes effective upon the completion of this offering.
-Mr. Lossett, Dr. Goldstein and Mr. Covitz will serve as Class I directors, whose terms expire at the 2003 annual meeting of stockholders.
-Mr. Molina, Mr. Fedak and Ms. Richardson will serve as Class II directors, whose terms expire at the 2004 annual meeting of stockholders.
-Dr. Molina and Ms. Romney will serve as Class III directors, whose terms expire at the 2005 annual meeting of stockholders.
-At each of our annual stockholders' meetings, the successors to the directors whose terms will then expire will be elected to serve until the third annual stockholders' meeting after their election.
+We have approved a provision in our certificate of incorporation that will divide our board of directors into three classes effective upon the completion of this offering:

+- Class I, whose term will expire at the annual meeting of the stockholders to be held in 2003, - Class II, whose term will expire at the annual meeting of the stockholders to be held in 2004, and - Class III, whose term will expire at the annual meeting of the stockholders to be held in 2005.

+Our directors will designate a class for each director.
+At each of our annual stockholders' meetings following the completion of this offering, the successors to the directors whose terms will then expire will be elected to serve until the third annual stockholders' meeting after their election.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 These provisions, when taken in conjunction with other provisions of our certificate of incorporation authorizing the board of directors to fill vacant directorships, may delay a stockholder from removing incumbent directors and simultaneously gaining control of the board of directors by filling the vacancies with its own nominees.

-Agreements with Employees
+Agreements With Employees

-We have entered into employment agreements with our Chief Executive Officer, J. Mario Molina, M.D., our Executive Vice President, Financial Affairs, Chief Financial Officer and Treasurer, John C. Molina, J.D., our Executive Vice President, Legal Affairs, General Counsel and Corporate Secretary, Mark L. Andrews, our Executive Vice President, Health Plan Operations, George S. Goldstein, Ph.D., and our Executive Vice President, Development, M. Martha Bernadett, M.D.
+We have entered into employment agreements with our Chief Executive Officer, J. Mario Molina, M.D., our Executive Vice President, Financial Affairs, and Treasurer, John C. Molina, J.D., our Executive Vice President, Legal Affairs, General Counsel and Corporate Secretary, Mark L. Andrews, our Executive Vice President, Health Plan Operations, George S. Goldstein, Ph.D., and our Executive Vice President, Development, M. Martha Bernadett, M.D.